 These snakes are not aggressive and can be described as shy.
 During the spring and fall, they are active in the daytime, but when the weather gets hot they become nocturnal.
 If there are warm days in the winter, they might leave their hibernacula to bask in the sun.
 They can do this on the ground or on a fallen long but have been known to climb as high as 16 feet into a tree to catch the warmth of the sun.

 These snakes usually lie in wait for prey to come within striking distance.
 They bite and envenomate their prey quickly.
-If it’s small, they’ll simply hold it in the mouth, but if it’s large, they’ll wait for it to die, find it, then swallow it whole.
-Born stealthy predators, juveniles stalk their prey more often than adults.
+If it’s small, they’ll simply hold it in the mouth, but if it’s large, they’ll bite and release it, then follow it until it’s subdued.

 A. contortrix females breed every one to three years and can have as many as 21 babies at a time, though the average is about six.
 Gestation is 83 to 150 days.
 These snakes do not make nests.
 Indeed, the only snake in the world that makes a proper nest is the king cobra.
 Instead of a nest, the copperhead gives birth in a location called a parturition site or a rookery.

 After the mother snake gives birth, the babies stay with her for a few days then go off on their own.
 They are ready to breed themselves when they’re about 3.5 years old.
-A. contortrix has a long lifespan and can live as long as 29 years.
+Copperheads have a long lifespan and can live as long as 29 years.

 Copperhead FAQs (Frequently Asked Questions)